 Ray Conley:

-The Creekstone Gigasite is our flagship development… an AI-ready data center and energy campus designed for long-term operation in rural Utah.
+The Creekstone Gigasite is our flagship development an AI-ready data center and energy campus designed for long-term operation in rural Utah.
 It integrates power generation, transmission and digital infrastructure to support advanced artificial intelligence workloads critical to the U.S. economy.

-In partnership with EnergySolutions, we are also evaluating at least two additional gigawatts of next-generation nuclear, with a target of another 10 gigawatts of new generation over time, essentially doubling Utah’s current capacity.
+Our focus is deliberate, responsible development with a long-term commitment to Utah.
+The Gigasite will generate 10 gigawatts of power.
+In partnership with EnergySolutions we’re also evaluating at least 2 additional gigawatts of next-generation nuclear, with a target of another 10 gigawatts of new-generation over time, essentially doubling Utah’s current capacity.

 Delta is ideal.
 It is located next to major transmission assets like the Intermountain Power Plant and at the crossroads of key regional fiber routes.
-The site supports the right energy mix — solar, natural gas and existing baseload power.
-Our data centers are designed to be essentially waterless, keeping critical infrastructure working and supporting local jobs.
+The site supports the right energy mix too — solar, natural gas and existing baseload power.

 Derek Miller:

 Projects like the Creekstone Gigasite highlight Utah’s leadership in energy, infrastructure and innovation.
-Learn more at CreekstoneEnergy.com.
+Learn more at Creekstone.Energy.
 I’m Derek Miller, with the Salt Lake Chamber, Speaking on Business.